Chryseis/js-train/README.md

             const { resolveFn } = callbacks.splice(0, 1)[0]
             this.status = 'pending'
             resolveVal = resolveFn(resolveVal)
-            queueMicrotask(() => {
             this.status = 'fulfilled'
             this.result = resolveVal
+            queueMicrotask(() => {
+              this.status = 'pending'
               if (resolveVal instanceof MyPromise) {
                 if (resolveVal.status === 'fulfilled') {
                   resolveVal.then(function (data) {